magland/dandi-notebook-gen/dandi_notebook_gen/instructions.md

 The resulting Jupytext should not include instructions to run pip install (no code cells starting with "!").
 The markdown cells should include instructions for the user to install any necessary packages.

-The resulting Jupytext should use the DANDI API to list the assets in the Dandiset.
+The resulting Jupytext should include a code block at the start of the notebook that uses the DANDI API to list all of the assets in the Dandiset.
+This code block should look like:
+# %%
+from dandi.dandiapi import DandiAPIClient client = DandiAPIClient() dandiset_id = "000000"
+dandiset = client.get_dandiset(dandiset_id)
+assets = list(dandiset.get_assets())

+But the `dandiset_id` should be the actual ID of the Dandiset you are working with.

 The resulting Jupytext should select an NWB file from the Dandiset that contains data that would be nice to visualize.